 The menu at the Italy booth, at least in terms of food dishes, has changed quite a bit from last year.

 The margherita pizza, la classica (cheese tortellini), and cannoli Siciliani from last year are all gone!
 In their place is one returning item from previous festivals (the Bomboloni) and two brand NEW food dishes.

-Next up we have another new ravioli dish, but this one features Grilled Chicken Ravioli with Alfredo Sauce, Romano Cheese, and Prezzemolo.
+First up we have a new ravioli dish which features Grilled Chicken Ravioli with Alfredo Sauce, Romano Cheese, and Prezzemolo.
 How much ravioli is too much ravioli?
 To that, we must say “SILENZIO, BRUNO!” and dig in!!